 Watching the best travel movies can give you so much inspiration.
 Have you ever watched a movie that made you want to immediately pack your bags and take off to a new destination?
 Perhaps it is a gorgeous setting that is so stunningly beautiful, you want nothing more than to be there in person.
-Or maybe it is inspires you personally, to push yourself to experience something new and different…to break out of your comfort zone?
-Being the travel nuts that we are, there are a lot of travel inspiration with the best travel movies that make us feel this way.
+Or maybe it inspires you personally, to push yourself to experience something new and different…to break out of your comfort zone?
+Being the Travel Nuts that we are, there is a lot of travel inspiration with the best travel movies that make us feel this way.

 “you don’t choose a life, you live one”

-This is a documentary based on Bruce Brown’s 10 year project following around 2 surfers as they continue find an endless summer.
-This beautiful documentary shows you some of what living and surfing in the 60’s was like.
+This is a documentary based on Bruce Brown’s 10-year project following around 2 surfers as they continually find an endless summer.
+This beautiful documentary shows you some of what living and surfing in the ’60s was like.
 Best travel movie of all time?

 Brad Pitt plays a beautiful role, taking on the true story of Heinrich Harrer.
 Heinrich is an Australian mountain climber who had befriended the Dalai Lama during China’s takeover of Tibet.